Over recent years people have become very conscious of causing unnecessary damage to their hair.

 - UV Rays

-This can make the hair appeal dull, lack-lustre and straw like, so it is important that we put the moisture back into the hair.
+This can make the hair appeal dull, lack-luster and straw-like, so it is important that we put the moisture back into the hair.

 There are numerous brands now that have steam technology, but we are going to look at a few of the most popular, that also come with a comb.